Meet our Rangers

 Check out our weekly What’s On Guide for the full schedule of Ranger-guided activities – Our team look forward to meeting you!

-Things to do on Fraser Island
+Things to do on K'gari (Fraser Island)

 Lazy days on Fraser Island are the stuff that holidays are made of – but life in the slow lane, doesn’t have to be, that slow…